-Caterpillar: Pale brown to greenish, sometimes with pinkish hue.
-Body covered with fine short hairs, giving it a velvety appearance.
-The overwintering stage.
+Caterpillar: Pale brown to greenish with pinkish hue; covered with fine short hairs, giving a velvety appearance.
+Head dark.
+Collar white with thin black ring.
+First three pairs of legs (thoracic) light brown.
+Partially grown caterpillars overwinter.

 Chrysalis: Dirty white, becoming pink toward thorax.
-Covered with a white, powdery down.
+May be covered with covered with white, powdery down.

 A dot on the county map indicates that there is at least one documented record of the species within that county.
 In some cases, a species may be common throughout the county, in others it may be found in only a specific habitat.
 The High Count information shows the highest numbers recorded for this species as well as when and where they occurred.